Last updated:

 About these records

-The historic plans collection consists of over 11,000 early surveys and other kinds of maps dating from 1836 to the 1980s.
-It is an important resource for exploring the beginnings of European settlement in Victoria, and changes in land use over time.
-Forty-eight different classification codes were assigned to groups of map and plans - for example Cemeteries (CEM), Miscellaneous Coastal Survey (MCS) and Explorers Routes (EXP).
-These provide a guide to the content of the plans and divide this large collection into smaller groupings.
+The historic plan collection consists of over 11,000 survey and other plans dating from 1836 to the 1980s.
+It is an important resource for exploring the beginnings and expansion of European settlement in Victoria, and changes in land use over time.

 Who created these records?

-The records were received, created and maintained by various agencies responsible for land management from 1836 until the 1980s.
+This collection was created, titled and maintained by the various agencies responsible for Crown land management from 1836 until the 1980s.

 Next Steps